Doctors’ Notes

 Accurate, reliable temperature readings are important for all children at all ages, but most especially for infants.

-A fever — which we define as Core Body Temperature greater than 100.5 — is a SERIOUS issue for infants less than 2 months old.
+A fever — which we define as core body temperature greater than 100.4— is a SERIOUS issue for infants less than 2 months old.
 A fever in these kids necessitates a medical evaluation and typically requires an ER visit, which usually leads to a 48-hour stay in the hospital for observation and antibiotics.
-(This is called an R/O Sepsis Evaluation.)

-The use of a digital stick thermometer placed under the arm provides a rough estimate — typically within 1 degree Farenheit of Core Body Temperature.
-The results of this method are variable and should not be used for accurate attempts to measure childrens’ temperatures.
+The use of a digital stick thermometer placed under the arm provides a rough estimate — typically within 1 degree Fahrenheit of core body temperature.
+The results of this method are variable and should not be used for accurate attempts to measure children’s temperatures.

 The Standard of Care for measuring infant (less than 2 months old) temperature is a rectal (in the bottom) temperature with a digital stick thermometer.
 At Kids Plus, we suggest using this method for all children younger than 1 year old, because it provides the most accurate, reliable reading.